-Examples Where action is necessary in self- defence or because there is an imminent risk of injury A young person attacks a member of staff or another young person children and young people are fighting A young person absconds from a class or tries to leave school - this will only apply if a young person could be seriously at risk if not kept in the classroom or at school

-- A young person is engaged in, or is on the verge of committing, damage to property significant damage or vandalism to property A young person is causing, or is at risk of causing, injury or damage by accident, by rough play or by misuse of dangerous materials or objects Where a child or young person is A young person is behaving in a way that is severely disrupting , , , the school compromising good order and discipline.
-To remove disruptive children from the classroom where they have refused to follow an instruction to do so; prevent a young person behaving in a way that disrupts a school event or a school trip or visit; • prevent a young person leaving the classroom where allowing the young person to leave would risk their safety or lead to behaviour that disrupts the behaviour of others; prevent a young person from attacking a member of staff or another young person, or to stop a fight in the playground; and • restrain a young person at risk of harming themselves through physical outbursts.
+Examples Where action is necessary in self- defence or because there is an imminent risk of injury A young person attacks a member of staff or another young person Children and young people are fighting A young person absconds from a class or tries to leave school - this will only apply if a young person could be seriously at risk if not kept in the classroom or at school Where there is a risk of significant damage to property A young person is engaged in, or is on the verge of committing, significant damage or vandalism to property A young person is causing, or is at risk of causing, injury or damage by accident, by rough play or by misuse of dangerous materials or objects Where a child or young person is behaving in a way that is severely compromising good order and discipline.
+A young person is behaving in a way that is severely disrupting the school.
+To remove the disruptive children from the classroom where they have refused to follow an instruction to do so: Prevent a young person behaving in a way that disrupts a school event or a school trip or visit.
+Prevent a young person leaving the classroom where allowing the young person to leave would risk their safety or lead to behaviour that disrupts the behaviour of others.
+Prevent a young person from attacking a member of staff or another young person, or to stop a fight in the playground; and Restrain a young person at risk of harming themselves through physical outbursts.